 What happened during a 3-week sprint?

 Week 1: I am full of enthusiasm, things are easy.
 I’m excited.
-I watch a bunch of videos on the beauty and benefits of intermittent fasting.
+I watch a bunch of videos on the benefits of intermittent fasting.
 I’m all in.
 I have my rose-tinted glasses on.

 Week 2: The novelty wears off.
 I don’t see any results yet.
 Things are hard.
 I want to give up.
 And this is where the magic happens!
 This is when I tell myself “I only have to do it for 3 weeks.
 After that I can stop doing it without any regrets”.